LakeinLove/Mage-The-Awakening/Mage The Awakening/Magic/The Paths/Mastigos.md

 [[Matter]]  \
 Matter sticks in the conceptual gullet of the Mastigos.   \
-It seems to populate the Lie alone, a too-solid illusion to fill the empty spaces between [[Sleepers]].
+It seems to populate [[Lie|the Lie]] alone, a too-solid illusion to fill the empty spaces between [[Sleepers]].
 Yet “base” elements undeniably possess Supernal vibrations and have a claim to the world of truth.
 Mastigos find it difficult to understand [[Matter]]’s faint, unthinking hum.

 ## Symbols and Myths